dissemin/dissemin/doc/sphinx/administration/repositories.rst

 To maintain the legal character, Dissemin does ship to letter of declaration as it is designed by the repository administration.

-There are ways to handle this:
+There are three ways to handle this:

 1. Serve the user the letter and let him fill in everything
 2. Fill in the letter with forms